winterofhell/fedora-optimizations/README.md

 **Testing Environment:**

-- **Period:** October 14, 2024 - November 29, 2025
+- **Period:** October 14, 2024 - December 21, 2025
 - **Distribution:** Fedora 43
 - **Additional Testing:** NVIDIA and AMD gpu systems
 - **These optimizations may also work on any other distro, but i cannot guarantee that all these tweaks will be good on other distro / your system.
 It is always necessary to test everything.
-Btw 80% of tweaks works on Arch and NixOS :)**
+80% of tweaks work on Arch and NixOS :)**

-**Hardware Configurations(tested on):**
+**Hardware Configurations (tested on):**

 - **First:** Ryzen 5 5500U, 20GB DDR4, RX550X discrete/RX Vega 7 iGPU, NVMe
 - **Second:** Ryzen 5 5600, 16GB DDR4, GTX 1060, SATA SSD